mikelyou/mikelyou.github.io/_posts/2020-01-26-thermodynamics.md

 $$\lim_{X_A \rightarrow 1} a_A = X_A$$

-The solute boeys Henry's Law
+The solute obeys Henry's Law

 $$\lim_{X_B \rightarrow 0} a_B = \gamma^o X_B \\(\gamma^o:\text{Henry's Law constant})$$

-Here is illustration from Prof. Barmak's Lecture.
+Here is an illustration from Prof. Barmak's Lecture.

 ![][binary_dilute_solution]